 She is the author of “Seeds of Dissent” (2015), a compilation of her commentaries on academic freedom, human rights, protests and political change in Malaysia.
 She is editor in the Volume I and II of “Ini Bukan Klise” (2013 and 2015), a compilation of essays on political issues in Malaysia.
 She is also a co-editor of “Social Movements in Malaysia: A Vehicle for Citizen’s Action” (with Dr. Denison Jayasooria, UKM Press, forthcoming).
 Ying Hooi is the convener of the course on social movements and democratization, she also teaches on international development and governance, human rights in international politics and introduction to politics.

-Currently a columnist in a local Chinese newspaper, Sin Chew Daily, Ying Hooi is the Editor-in-Chief of Malaysian Journal of International Relations (MJIR), and she sits in the Board of Editors with the Indonesian Law Review (ILREV).
+Currently a columnist in a local Chinese newspaper, Sin Chew Jit Poh, Ying Hooi is the Editor-in-Chief of Malaysian Journal of International Relations (MJIR), and she sits in the Board of Editors with the Indonesian Law Review (ILREV).
 Ying Hooi is Malaysia’s national focal point for the thematic study on the right to education: promotion of access to tertiary education in ASEAN under the ASEAN Intergovernmental Commission on Human Rights (AICHR).
 She is also convener and trainer for the module “Issues in World Politics” for the Timor-Leste Institute of Diplomatic Studies (IDS), under its Ministry of Foreign Affairs and Cooperation.
-She holds several other positions including, Academic Advisor in the Democracy Academy of Malaysia (DAM), Advisory Panel for the World Alliance for Citizen Participation (CIVICUS) Monitor, Assistant Secretary-General of the Society for the Promotion of Human Rights (PROHAM) and she is also part of the Malaysian Civil Society Organization (CSO) – Sustainable Development Goals (SDGs) Alliance.
+She holds several other positions including, Assistant Secretary-General in the Society for the Promotion of Human Rights (PROHAM), Vice Chair in the Courage Fund Cambodia, Research Advisor in the Supportive Organization for Citizens of Afghanistan (SOCA), Academic Advisor in the Democracy Academy of Malaysia (DAM), Advisory Panel in the World Alliance for Citizen Participation (CIVICUS) Monitor.
+She is also a member of the Global Network of Scholars and Practitioners for localizing Sustainable Development Goals (SDGs) and part of the Malaysian CSO-SDG Alliance.

 Formerly a columnist in The Malaysian Insider (now known as The Malaysian Insight), Ying Hooi is also a former board member of the Amnesty International Malaysia (AIM).
 Prior to her academic career, Ying Hooi worked at several corporate sectors and the Human Rights Commission of Malaysia (SUHAKAM) as the Head of International Issues and Cooperation.
 She was involved in the inclusion of an ASEAN human rights body (now ASEAN Intergovernmental Commission on Human Rights or AICHR) in the ASEAN Charter, the Universal Periodic Review (UPR) on Malaysia in Geneva and the amendments to the SUHAKAM Amendment Bill 2009.
 She welcomes applications from students on subjects falling within the broad scope of her research interests particularly on Southeast Asia, ASEAN, Malaysia and Timor Leste.